Solemnity of Saint Joseph, Husband of Mary

 - St John XXIII invoked St Joseph’s protection on the Second Vatican Council and summarized the work of his predecessors above.** St John XXIII also had St Joseph’s name added to our Eucharistic Prayer number I in 1962.

 - Blessed Paul VI extolled St Joseph in his homily on the Feast of St Joseph.

-- Pope John Paul II wrote, Redemptoris Custos “The Guardian of the Redeemer“, an apostolic exhortation on St Joseph.
+- St John Paul II wrote, Redemptoris Custos “The Guardian of the Redeemer“, an apostolic exhortation on St Joseph.

-- And, of course, St Joseph is a favorite of Pope Francis, who gave his first inaugural homily on March 19, 2013.
+- St Joseph is a favorite of Pope Francis.
 Through the decree Paternas vices (“Fatherly care”), he promulgated, via the Congregation for Divine Worship and the Discipline of the Sacraments, the adding of St. Joseph’s name to Eucharistic Prayers II, III and IV.
 The statuette of St Joseph which lies on a chest of drawers outside Pope Francis’ room at St Martha’s house, where he lives, is the same one he had in Argentina.
 And, he often slips prayer requests under the statue.
 As the Pope told some after his election, “You know, you have to be patient with these carpenters: they tell you they’ll have a piece of furniture finished in a couple of weeks and it ends up taking a month even.
 But they get the job done and they do it well!
 You just need to be patient…”

 O Saint Joseph,

 Foster Father of Jesus Christ and True Spouse of the Virgin Mary,